djsudduth/mindmap-markdown/README.md

 [![GitHub license](https://img.shields.io/github/license/djsudduth/keep-it-markdown)](https://github.com/djsudduth/keep-it-markdown/blob/main/LICENSE)

 # mindmap-markdown
-Mindmap-markdown or mindmd converts [Simplemind](https://simplemind.eu/) mind maps to markdown pages as an additional type to Simplemind's export function.
-Simplemind is an amazing mind mapping application that is free on mobile devices with significant capabilities to capture information.
+Mindmap-markdown or **mindmd** converts [Simplemind](https://simplemind.eu/) mind maps to either a **single markdown outline** or an **Obsidian Canvas** as additional types to Simplemind's export function. **Simplemind is an amazing mind mapping application** that is free on mobile devices with significant capabilities to capture information.

 One of the key missing components with Simplemind exports is that not all information is exported such as outer notes and relations.
-Plus, having a markdown outline of the mind map allows for notetaking apps like Obsidian or Logseq to consume the outline easily.
+Plus, having a markdown outline or canvas of the mind map allows for notetaking apps like Obsidian or Logseq to consume the outline easily.

 Mindmd will export inner and outer notes, notes on node-to-node links, embedded and linked images, urls, and relations between nodes.
 Audio files (only audio links), node colors, checkboxes, mindmap-to-mindmap links and icons are not exported.
 The script will execute on Windows, MacOS or Linux.

-## Example
+## Examples

+### Markdown Outline

-Here is the default example Simplemind mindmap screenshot that is located in the **mindmaps** folder:
+Here is the default example Simplemind mindmap markdown outline screenshot that is located in the **mindmaps** folder:

 ![](mindmaps/HII%20Regions%20Example.png)